Balibaloo/obsidian-local-template-configuration/README.md

 ---
 ```

-## create a note with its own intents
+## Create a note with its own intents
 This intent creates a project note with an emoji in the project note name.
 This intent disables `new_note_name` and replaces it with a `new_project_name` variable so that it doesn't replace `new_note_name` in the project note.
 ```yaml